Top 15 Destinations Worth Exploring in the Land of the Free

 One of the top countries to visit in the world, the United States attracts millions of visitors every year who are intent on exploring all 50 states and all they have to offer.
 From tropical beaches to cities full of skyscrapers to icy glaciers, there are so many different kinds of vacations to be had.

-No matter where you go in the US, you’ll find opportunities to enjoy the unique history, culture and natural landscapes that make up the foundation of this great country.
+No matter where you go in the United States, you’ll find opportunities to enjoy the unique history, culture and natural landscapes that make up the foundation of this great country.
 If you’re looking for ideas on where to visit next (or on your first trip), pull up your favorite travel booking site and take a look at our list of the best places to visit in the USA.

 Grand Canyon National Park, AZ